Asthma - What Is It?

 Airway inflammation

-Asthma begins with inflammation: The lining of the airways – the breathing tubes leading into the lungs – becomes swollen, inflamed and clogged with mucus and fluid.
+Asthma begins with inflammation: The lining of the airways – the breathing tubes leading into the lungs – becomes swollen, inflamed.
+They then produce extra mucus which clogs the airways.

 Asthma inflammation is the quiet part of asthma.
 When we talk about quiet asthma, that’s when the inflammation and swelling takes place.
-You can’t feel or see what’s going on, but each time your airways are exposed to your asthma triggers, the inflammation increases and your symptoms are likely to get worse.
+You can’t feel or see what’s going on, but each time you are exposed to your asthma triggers, your airways react and inflammation increases and your breathing problems are likely to get worse.

 What is an asthma attack?